Elements (Atheist album)

-Elements is the third studio album released by American technical death metal band Atheist.
-It was released on August 30, 1993 by Music for Nations in Europe and by Metal Blade Records in the US.
-Elements was reissued by Relapse Records in 2005 and was digitally remastered with the addition of six bonus tracks.
+Elements is the third studio album released by Florida technical death metal band Atheist, released on August 30, 1993, by Music for Nations in Europe and by Metal Blade Records in the US.

-Eduardo Rivadavia described the album for Allmusic as remaining "admirably true to the band's famously complicated arrangements, syncopated rhythms, and ultra-precise attack, but also boast[ing] a cleaner musicality never before attempted by the group".
+Elements was Atheist's last studio album for 17 years, until the 2010 release of Jupiter.
+The album was reissued by Relapse Records in 2005 and was digitally remastered with the addition of six bonus tracks.

+Background

 Elements was written, recorded and mixed in forty days in Pro Media Studios.
-The band wanted to dissolve but they were required to finish their third album in order to fulfill a contract to their record label.
+Atheist desired to disband, but they were required to complete their junior album in order to fulfill a contract to their record label.
 Elements features the addition of a third guitarist, Frank Emmi.
-Initially, Rand Burkey was not going to appear on the album, and as Kelly Shaefer had developed carpal tunnel syndrome, (preventing him from playing anything but rhythm guitar) a new lead guitar player was needed.
+Initially, Rand Burkey was not going to appear on the album, and as Kelly Shaefer had developed carpal tunnel syndrome, preventing him from playing anything but rhythm guitar, a new lead guitar player was needed.
 Before recording, Burkey rejoined the band, and thus the band ended up with three guitarists.
 Shaefer plays rhythm guitar, while Emmi and Burkey share responsibilities for leads and solos.

-Elements was Atheist's last studio album for 17 years, until the 2010 release of Jupiter.
+Musical style

+Eduardo Rivadavia described the album for Allmusic as remaining "admirably true to the band's famously complicated arrangements, syncopated rhythms, and ultra-precise attack, but also boast[ing] a cleaner musicality never before attempted by the group".